suvarchalasarva/EDAandMLwithPython/README.md

 <a id="section1"></a>
 ### [Ukraine Car Fleet Sales-EDA](./UkraineCarFleetSales)
 ![image2](/images/carsales.png)<br><br>
-   - Proposed Dataset is collection  of multiple car records along with specifications that are available in the Ukraine Car Fleet
+   - Proposed Dataset is collection  of multiple car records along with specifications that are available in the Ukraine Car Fleet.
-   - The purpose of this research(EDA) is to identify how Fleet can grow based on available cars specifictions and as well as car's maintenance costs
+   - The purpose of this research(EDA) is to identify how Fleet can grow based on available cars specifictions and as well as car's maintenance costs.
-   - EDA effort provides an insight of __Volkswagen__ Make Cars are mostly used and available registered cars in the Fleet
+   - EDA effort provides an insight of __Volkswagen__ Make Cars are mostly used and available registered cars in the Fleet.
-   - EDA effort also identified relationships among specifications/features of the car so that the Manager of the Fleet is updated with insight of what type/featured cars they have to maintain in the Fleet to turn it to a big one
+   - EDA effort also identified relationships among specifications/features of the car so that the Manager of the Fleet is updated with insight of what type/featured cars they have to maintain in the Fleet to turn it to a big one.
+   - Plotted 38 graphs using Python Matplotlib and Seaborn libraries.
    - [Link for Jupyter Notebook](./UkraineCarFleetSales/CarSalesProject.ipynb)
 ________________________________________________________________________________________________________________________________________